Our Verdict

 VTech VM924-2 Wins

 Bottom Line: VTech VM924-2 is the better choice.
-Clearer 720p video resolution and 17-hour video battery life, offering 31-hour audio-only.
+The VTech monitor stands out with its superior 720p video resolution and a dedicated 17-hour video streaming battery life, offering clearer and more consistent visual monitoring compared to HelloBaby's unspecified resolution and 30-hour ECO audio mode battery.

 Key Differences